Common Parenting Mistakes With Feeding And Mealtimes

 But parents shouldn’t interfere with kids’ eating because children should be able to regulate their own food intake.
 “When parents try to get children to eat less or more, they teach children not to trust their body, which can hinder self-regulation,” writes Johnson.
 She recommends what’s called the Satter Division of Responsibility of Feeding:

-- Parents decide the what, when, and where feeding.
+- Parents decide what, when, and where of feeding.

 - Children decide how much and whether of eating.

 When your child demands food throughout the day and you give in, your child will learn not to eat out of hunger, but of habit.
 “She never really understands what hunger means but she knows that gets her yummy food when she wants it,” Johnson explains.

 Meals and snacks should be scheduled at certain times in designated places.
 According to Johnson, toddlers need to eat every 2 to 3 hours, preschoolers every 3 to 4 hours, and older children every 4 hours or so.
 Allow your kids to eat as much or as little as they want, but remind them about when the next meal is coming: